Last Updated: October 10, 2024

 Kansas State University’s master’s degree in gerontology enjoys a fine reputation for good reason.
 The program aims to provide students with the core competencies identified by the Association for Gerontology in Higher Education and draws on the expertise of graduate faculty who have dedicated their professional lives to the field.
 Students completing this program earn a Master of Science in Human Development and Family Science, with a specialization in gerontology.

+No final project or thesis is required.
+Prospective students must hold a bachelor’s degree with at least a 3.0 GPA in their last 60 credit hours.
 Applications are accepted year-round, and applicants are encouraged to apply two to three months prior to the start of their preferred semester.
 The application fee for US residents is $65, while it is $75 for international applicants.

 University of Nebraska at Omaha